Band of Gypsys: Recording

 On the second night, the group performed a mix of new and older material for the third and fourth shows.
 The contrast between the first and second nights has been noted by Hendrix biographers.
 Based on interviews with Cox and Miles, concert reviews, and film footage, McDermott and Shadwick conclude that Hendrix was less animated during the third and fourth shows, when he stood mostly in place until the final encores, seemingly concentrating on recording.
-In frequent interviews and in his autobiography, Bill Graham claimed that his criticism of Hendrix for playing to the audience (although he seems to confuse which shows) spurred him on.
-However, according to McDermott, Hendrix was already determined to deliver suitable performances to finally settle the bitter legal dispute with Ed Chalpin.
-All of the six songs that were chosen for Band of Gypsys were recorded on the second night during the third and fourth shows.
+In frequent interviews and in his autobiography, Bill Graham claimed that his own criticism of Hendrix's delivery to the audience (although he seems to confuse which shows) had spurred him on.
+However, according to McDermott, Hendrix was determined to deliver the standard of recording performances that would provide an album that would settle the bitter legal dispute with Ed Chalpin.
+All of the six songs that were chosen for the Band of Gypsys album were recorded on the second night during the third and fourth shows.
 After the main set, Hendrix played for his last encores "Wild Thing", "Hey Joe", and "Purple Haze".